 (left) The attack of the "Bersaglieri" (light infantry) led by Luciano Manara at Villa Corsini in 1849; (right) 1941 Ossuary of the fallen during the defence of Rome near S. Pietro in Montorio; a monument to the French can be seen at Villa Pamphilj

-The monument was built at the centre of a large terrace which commands an excellent view over Rome; it corresponds to the point from where Giuseppe Vasi designed his Grand View of Rome.
+The monument was built at the centre of a large terrace which commands an excellent view over Rome; it corresponds to the point from which Giuseppe Vasi designed his Grand View of Rome.

 The whole Janiculum (which is not one of the historical seven hills of Rome) retains memories of the fierce fights which preceded the entrance of the French troops.
 Busts of officers and soldiers who fought with Garibaldi were placed along the avenues leading to the monument (the bust shown in the image used as background for this page portrays Luciano Manara).